dlau/lauim/contents/articles/analyzing-silk-road-2-0-part-1/index.md

 **The nature of web crawling through tor:**
 > Crawling through tor already obfuscates your identity to a certain degree, so we don't really have to do anything other than cycling `User-Agent` strings to look different from any other client.

+##Data Extract
+---
+I've made a one day snapshot available at [github.com/dlau/sr-data](https://github.com/dlau/sr-data)

+I will release the source code for the crawler when I am done, with the SR specific portions removed if anyone is interested.
+This will all go to the same repo.

 ##Findings
 ---